revueltai/movinwords/README.md

 ## Transitions
-Movinwords ships with these css transitions to use:
+Movinwords comes with the following CSS transitions for use:

 | Name | Effect |
 |--|--|